lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## San'layn

 Blood is the life!
-It courses down your throat, opening doorways of the mind and lengthening the body.
-The path of the remade, you harken to the drumbeat of living hearts and the everdark of night.
+It courses down their throat, opening doorways of the mind and lengthening the body.
+The path of the remade, they harken to the drumbeat of living hearts and the everdark of night.

 This journal holds a sight of ancient spires risen before a blood moon seething in scarlet glow upon fine parchment pressed from nightmare vine and talandra's rose.
 Chilled blood hazes about a filled sanguine vial in the binding.
 Bookmarks include death marks of dark iron gleaming with imbued ruby eyes and a star of crystalized blood.